How You Can Qualify for a Loan – Best Way to Get Lowest Rates

 3. Improve Your Credit Score

-Do everything you can to improve your credit score now.
-I’ve written about this extensively.
-Get down to business.
-It isn’t that tough, and it doesn’t take that long to boost that score.
+Do everything you can to improve your credit score – I’ve written about this extensively.
+Fortunately, it isn’t that tough to boost your score and it doesn’t take that long.

 4. Monthly Income

 If you don’t have the income to justify a loan, my advice is simple.
-Either start looking for less expensive homes, or get a weekend job.
+Either start looking for less expensive homes or earn more.
+Look into a weekend job or work more hours during the day.
 Again, do not under any circumstances get in over your head.
 You want a loan you can afford to pay, not a loan that is going to choke you.
 That will add undo pressure at home, and you’ll be miserable.
 It isn’t worth it.
 Believe me, I’ve seen this in real time and it’s not pretty.

 5. Mortgage Brokers